IDEELResearch/vcfdo/README.md

 	  --- Allele frequencies
-	      wsaf              calculate within-sample allele frequency (WSAF) and related quantities from read counts fws               estimate pseudo-inbreeding coefficient F_ws ("within-sample relatedness") private           annotate sites where non-ref allele is only found in certain subset of samples sfs               approximate the n-dimensional unfolded SFS by sampling, possibly in windows
+	      wsaf              calculate within-sample allele frequency (WSAF) and related quantities from read counts fws               estimate pseudo-inbreeding coefficient F_ws ("within-sample relatedness") wsafhist          calculate histogram of WSAFs within samples for QC private           annotate sites where non-ref allele is only found in certain subset of samples sfs               approximate the n-dimensional unfolded SFS by sampling, possibly in windows